Yousef Al-Kubaisi

 Yousef Al-Kubaisi (Arabic:يوسف الكبيسي) (born 16 March 1993) is a Qatari footballer who plays as a forward.

 Career

 Al-Kubaisi started his career at Qatar SC and is a product of the Qatar's youth system.
 On 22 December 2012, Al-Kubaisi made his professional debut for Qatar SC against Al-Rayyan in the Pro League, replacing Mohammed Razak.
-He landed with Qatar SC from the Qatar Stars League to the Qatari Second Division in 2015-16 season.
+He landed with Qatar SC from the Qatar Stars League to the Qatari Second Division in the 2015-16 season.
 And ent up with Qatar SC from the Qatari Second Division to the Qatar Stars League in the 2016-17 season.